How to choose and install a bathroom sink

 Depending on the installation site, there are several types of bathroom sinks, such as:

 • freestanding bathroom sinks – the old models of bathroom sinks, wall mounted and carried by semi pedestal from the same material as the sink.
 A drywall is fine for this type of sink, sink faucet is installed on the sink and you have also an overflow.
 Connection to water utility requires two hoses.
 Sink cutout is made during processing, for facilitating installation.
 There are also sink models with pre-punched outline for the cutout.
-Siphon is installed in the lower area, where draining takes place.
+Drain trap is installed in the lower area, for a correct draining.

 • bathrooms sinks with stand unit – designed for projects with drywall support wall.
 Behind the wall you have a metallic bracket, attached to the flooring and/or adjacent metallic structure.
 The bathroom sink is installed on this stand.

 • vanity bathroom sinks – special structure for matching the furniture underneath.
-These sinks are not wall mounted, only attached and connection of inlets and siphon uses the standard installation procedure.
+These sinks are not wall mounted, only attached and connection of inlets and drain trap uses the standard installation procedure.
 Usually vanity bathroom sinks have the sink faucet installed over the sink.

 • vessel bathroom sinks – installed over the countertop, usually without overflow and no coutout for sink faucet.
 Vessel bathroom sinks are wall mounted or over the countertop.
 The latter are installed only after making the cutout.